mixu/nplay/readme.md

 The random playlist is pre-generated when the mode is started, so if you skip past a good song, you can go back to it.

+## Filter mode

+Filters songs to only rated ones.